Translate

 Two State Impossibility!

-Corruption, virulent orators and criminals
+Corrupt, virulent orators and criminals

-Most people governed by the Palestinian Authority or Hamas are not indigenous nor do they share common nationhood.
+Most people governed under the Palestinian Authority or Hamas are not indigenous in their present locale, nor do they share common nationhood.
 The significant majority descend from Arab immigrant laborers who came from Syria, Jordan, Egypt and Lebanon.
-There are smaller representations from prior to 1948, but most trace their roots to indigenous tribes of other countries.
+There are smaller representations whose families were present prior to 1948, but most trace their roots to indigenous tribes of other countries.

-These mixed clans were the Arab underclass, vulnerable to corrupt or criminal gang leaders who exploited their absent nationhood with disastrous affect.
-Since the 1970's rival quasi-political groups, that became Fattah and Hamas, sold themselves as political parties that could establish and lead a cohesive, prosperous Palestinian nation.
-As we know that did not occur, most of their rhetoric promoted self-serving opportunities for individual economic gain at the people's expense.
+Since the 1960's rival quasi-political groups, that became Fattah and Hamas, sold themselves as political parties that could establish and lead a cohesive, prosperous Palestinian nation.
+As we know that did not occur, most of their rhetoric promoted self-serving opportunities for individual economic gain at the people's expense by selling the greatest lie on earth.
+In 1988 the King of Jordan canceled the Jordanian passports of 100,000+ Jordanian citizens living in Jerusalem making them persona-non-grata.

-Since the late 1970's Fattah and Hamas leaders, of these 4 million broken people, pushed the armed struggle against Israel to the front of their radicalized political agenda's.
+Since the late 1970's Fattah and Hamas leaders, of these 4 million broken people, pushed the armed struggle against Israel to the front of their radicalized religious and political agenda's.
 The events of Simchat Torah 5784 (October 7, 2023) brought the ugly reality of 'Palestinian' people to a shocking head and apparent realization.
 Now, Israel has been forced to expand its active responsibility for the security of its citizens and resident aliens, between the river and the sea.

 Israeli hostages, presently captive in Gaza, are mostly from liberal Kibbutz families of the South.
 Many have worked tirelessly over decades to assist Gaza residents to gain work opportunities in Israel.
 Now those families are desperately trying to shift their nations priority to the plight of loved ones, against the nations preferred priority to defeat Hamas.
 These families will be politically exploited as globalists fund sponsorship of more domestic unrest and bring Israelis to accept the priority of hostages over destruction of Hamas.